goat-farm/thefarm/README.md

-Howdy & welcome to the goat farm!
+# Howdy there partner!
+Welcome to the GOAT FARM

-TLDR -- super happy you found this weird little place.
+## TLDR -- super happy you found this weird little place.
 Please drop an intro on the Rising Stars page and check out our Barnyard Rules.
 If you have questions, find a CARE BARE or message !K8 on signal.
 Name dropping recommended for faster entry (srry bout it).

 Rising Stars is THE place to find your friends.
 Think of this post as a way to raise up that freak flag, watch it fly, and get inspired by everyone in the herd.
 RULEZ: keep it simple, you silly goose!
 We could get started with nouns & adjectives (you know... people, places, things, and sprinkle in a little love).
+And just to be safe lets keep it respectful and cover up our important bits, shall we?
+This place is all about trust but you never know when a shitstorm might hit the farm (because there's a lot of pig shit & goat turds).

 It could look something like this: